microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 To determine a leaderboard among all submissions during the qualification phase, every submission is evaluated across three rounds − one for each track − consisting of two races.
 Of the two races, only the best result is counted towards a participant’s score.
 As there are two drones in Tier I and III, the two drones will start at offset positions.
 To ensure fairness, every race is repeated with mirrored start positions and the score is determined by averaging the lap times of the two runs.

 The qualifier binary will contain three tracks classified into three categories: Easy, Medium, and Hard.
-In each race each drone must complete the racecourse by passing through a series of gates in a given order without colliding with the environment or the opponent drone (Tier I and III).
+In each race, each drone must complete the racecourse by passing through a series of gates in a given order without colliding with the environment or the opponent drone (Tier I and III).
 Missing a gate and colliding with the environment incurs a penalty.
 Violating the safety radius incurs a penalty as well, and a collision with the other drones will disqualify the drone causing the collision.
 See [Penalties and Disqualifications](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/blob/master/docs/competition_guidelines.md#penalties) in the following for details.

 The summed score over all tracks determines the overall score in the leaderboard (see [Metrics and Scoring](https://github.com/microsoft/AirSim-NeurIPS2019-Drone-Racing/blob/master/docs/competition_guidelines.md#metrics-and-scoring) below).